desmos-labs/desmos/x/reports/spec/02-concepts.md

 The subspace id represents the id of the subspace where the report has been created.

 ### ID
-The unique ID that identifies the report itself.
-This ID is automatically assigned to the report at the moment of its creation in a sequential way (e.g. if there's 2 reports to a post, the one we are creating will have id equal to 3).
+The most important thing about a report is its id.
+This is a unique identifier across the subspace that is used to uniquely reference the report itself along with the subspace id.
+Report ids are assigned automatically during the handling of a `MsgCreateReport`.

 ### Reasons IDs
 The IDs array of the reasons this report has been created for.
 Each ID resolve to a specific reason registered within the